-The relocation of a chalet will be permitted subject to making good of the existing site and compliance with clauses (i) to (vii) above.
+The relocation of a chalet will be permitted subject to making good of the existing site and compliance with the rest of this policy.

 Our policy aligns with current national planning policies and guidance:

 NPPF para.
 28 - support sustainable rural tourism and leisure developments...which respect the character of the countryside